The Wellcome Trust – Bloomsbury Centre for Global Health Research

 involves 5 London based institutions:

 Aims and Objectives

+We aim to recruit and train the best young clinical and non-clinical scientists with an interest in global health research, to provide them with the support, training and academic environment they need to develop into independent researchers, and to facilitate their academic and clinical career progression.
 Our key partner institutions in Africa and Asia are all regional centres of excellence in biomedical research, with whom we have been collaborating for many years on research and capacity building projects.
-We aim to expand our programme of training, mentorship and support for clinical and non-clinical scientists in our key partner institutions through regional short courses, many of them based on distance learning materials developed at our partner institutions in London; through joint mentorship and supervision of PhD and post-doctoral students; and by strengthening infrastructure in these institutions.
+We aim to expand our programme of training, mentorship and support for clinical and nonclinical scientists in our key partner institutions through regional short courses, many of them based on distance learning materials developed at our partner institutions in London; through joint mentorship and supervision of PhD and post-doctoral students; and by strengthening infrastructure in these institutions.
 Our goal is to train a cadre of outstanding scientists in our key partner institutions who will be able to compete successfully for international research funding.

 How can the Bloomsbury Centre help you?

 We can help you to apply for Wellcome Trust clinical or non-clinical fellowships in international health, if you follow these steps

 Check the Wellcome Trust website to see the types of fellowship available

 Check whether you are eligible for a fellowship

 If you are eligible for a PhD research training fellowship, think about what kind of research project you would like to do, and approach academic staff members who share your interests at one or more of our partner institutions in London or overseas, with a view to identifying a potential supervisor.
 Check the list of potential supervisors at our London-based institutions, their areas of research interest can also be seen on the Policy Group profiles.
 Once you have decided on a field of research, identified a supervisor, and established your